 When you’re studying from home, the temptation is to nap during the day, which can be a huge mistake.
 Instead, try and set a regular bedtime and make sure you’re tired when you get into bed.
 Avoid caffeine late in the day, minimise your screen time before bed, and make sure to get plenty of exercise.

-It’s not the easiest time for socialising and meeting new people, but it’s not impossible.
 Many online courses, whether through a university or otherwise, have options to chat with your peers.
 Whether it’s posting questions on forums or answering your fellow students’ queries, getting the conversation started is useful.
-You could also create a virtual study group with people on your course.
+You could even create a virtual study group with people on your course.

 There are also plenty of ways you can stay in touch with friends and family elsewhere, via phone, message, and video chat.
 Don’t let yourself feel isolated, and make sure to reach out for support if you need it.